From: "Dr. Dale" <

 Now let us consider that Evolutionary Psychology defines the

-scientific standard of objective "human nature" as the 2 million
+scientific standard of objective "human nature" as the 2

 year period of this original nomadic family that effectively